 Does this restrict the interpretation of phase space contraction as entropy production rate?
 Does FT always constitute an extension of GK?

-Remark: phase space contraction depends on the coordinate system and
+Remark: phase space contraction depends on the coordinate system and therefore it cannot have a direct physical meaning.

-In the case of the above finite thermostats
+For instance in the case of the above finite thermostats \neq phase contraction